- My CV and official bio

 In the end, though, my work ethic and habits derive from two years cooking chicken at a vaguely militant KFC outlet.
 After a manager resembling Hulk Hogan forces you to clean grease traps, you can handle pretty much anything.

 I’m presently an adviser to the International Rescue Committee and the World Bank, and in recent years have been an adviser to the UN Peacebuilding Fund, Uganda’s Office of the Prime Minister, and Liberia’s Ministry of Internal Affairs.

 - Lead Academic, Innovations for Poverty Action (IPA), Program on Statebulding, Conflict and Crisis

 - Affiliate, Bureau for Research and Economic Analysis of Development (BREAD)

-- Affiliate, Innovations for Poverty Action (IPA)
+- Affiliate, Abdul Latif Jameel Poverty Action Lab (J-PAL)

 - Non-Resident Fellow, Center for Global Development (CGD)

 - Member, International Growth Center (IGC)

 - Senior Affiliate, Households in Conflict Network (HiCN)